-Posterior tibial tendon dysfunction, also known as adult acquired flatfoot, is a common cause of pain and flattening of the arch of the foot that occurs with age.
+Posterior tibial tendon dysfunction, also known as adult acquired flatfoot deformity, is a common cause of pain and flattening of the arch of the foot.
+It tends to occur with age.
 The posterior tibial tendon is a large and very important tendon on the medial or inner side of the ankle.
 It supports the arch and inverts the foot.
-Tendonitis or dysfunction is caused by repetitive irritation that occurs with walking and weight bearing.
+Tendinitis or dysfunction is caused by repetitive irritation that occurs with walking and weight bearing.
 Left untreated, this condition can worsen over time, causing pain and deformity (a very flat foot).
 It usually occurs in one foot, but it can develop in both feet.
-It is different from painless flexible flatfeet, often seen in adolescents and children, because the pain and condition worsens over time.
+It is different from painless flexible flatfeet often seen in adolescents and children, because the pain and condition worsens over time.

 The underlying cause of adult acquired flatfoot disorder is uncertain.
-It has been linked to certain ankle injuries and genetics.
+However, it links to certain ankle injuries and genetics.
 The irritated tendon stretches and loses its elasticity and ability to function.
 As a result, the arch flattens further.
-Over time, this can affect the biomechanics of the ankle the joints, leading to degenerative changes of the cartilage, also known as arthritis.
+Over time, this can affect the biomechanics of the ankle the joint, leading to degenerative changes of the cartilage, also known as arthritis.

 Early treatment attempts to stop the cycle of tendon damage and arch flattening.
-Depending on the severity of the condition, rest, braces, and walking boot immobilization may be recommended.
+Depending on the severity of the condition, your doctor may recommend rest, braces, and walking boot immobilization.
 Non-steroidal, anti-inflammatory drugs and properly fitting shoes may help reduce pain as well.
-Shoes with arch supports over the counter or custom orthotics (shoe inserts) help.
-Physical therapy exercises are also part of the treatment.
+Shoes with arch supports, either over-the-counter or custom orthotics (shoe inserts), can help relieve the symptoms.
+Physical therapy exercises are also an important component of the treatment.